-Some people, who simply cannot accept that the School’s security measures could have possibly been that lax, contend that this only indicates that there is no door by the time that Harry crawled through that tunnel in 1994.
-But the definite absence of a door in ’94, is absolutely no indication of there having originally been a door in ’75.
+Those people who simply cannot accept that the School’s security measures could have possibly been that lax, contend that this only indicates that there is no door by the time that Harry crawled through that tunnel in 1994.
+But the definite absence of a door in ’94, is absolutely no indication of there having originally been a door in ’76.
 I say that “no door” suggests a good deal more strongly that there was No Door.

-Which is totally inadequate security for the situation from the get-go, from the school’s end of the equation!
+Which is totally inadequate security for the situation from the get-go, at least from the school’s end of the equation!

 Or, it is possible, even likely, that there had originally been a trapdoor.
 One which the kids did not take notice of since it was left open, lying flat on the floor next to the opening.
-Or, quite posibly that it was either broken or unsafe.
-Which would explain why by DHs some four years later, it was being blocked by a crate.
+Or, quite posibly that by the time they got there it was either broken or unsafe.
+Which could explain why by DHs some four years later, the opening was being blocked by a crate.

 Nevertheless, even if you can depend on the afflicted child complying to an honor system.
 Even if they have the sense and decency to go into an internal room and close that door, before they transform.
 If they are late getting into the Shack, it falls apart right there, even if they don’t have 3 other little scofflaws to urge them to come out and play in the moonlight with them.

 For that matter, a reasonably-large animal like a wolf might not have been able to reach the knob to press it without having to emerge from the tunnel far enough to be attacked anyway.
-The whole arrangement may have been set up to assure that you could only be let out of the tunnel by someone who was already outside it.
+The whole arrangement may have been set up to assure that you could only be let out of the tunnel by someone who was already outside it (or by somebody with human hands).
 The gang really was lucky that one of the four was small enough to be able to dart in close enough to disarm the tree before it got them.

-Second; Neither Harry nor Hermione were particularly tall at that point of the series, and yet they both had to move through the tunnel “bent almost-double” and to try to run in a crouch all the way from the Willow; the full half-mile to a mile into Hogsmeade to the Shack.
+Second, and a major consideration; Neither Harry nor Hermione were particularly tall at that point of the series, and yet they both had to move through the tunnel “bent almost-double” and to try to run in a crouch all the way from the Willow; the full half-mile to a mile into Hogsmeade to the Shack.
 The tunnel never got any bigger.
-(Was it built by House Elves?)
+(Was it built for House Elves?)
 In DHs, now that Harry has his full growth he had to crawl through that tunnel.